wirtzdan/website/content/blog/uses/index.md

 subtitle: "A list with all the tools and products I use for work and at home"
 ---

-Tools and come and go.
+Tools come and go.
 But some things just stick.
 In the list below I grouped all the tools that I use for work and at home.
-If you have questions about anything on this list, feel free to contact me.
+If you have questions about anything on this list, feel free to [message me](mailto:hello@danielwirtz.com).

 ## Productivity